 - 1/2 cup granulated sugar

 - Line a muffin pan with cupcake liners.
 SIft the flour and baking powder and set aside

 - Divide the batter equally amongst the 12 liners.
 They should be almost full.
 It's what will give the muffins a beautiful rise

-- Sprinkle the remaining 1/4 cup of choc-chips on top of each muffin if you prefer
+- Sprinkle the remaining 1/4 cup of choc-chips on top of each muffin

-- Bake at 180 degrees Celsius for 12-15 minutes or until a toothpick inserted comes out clean
+- Turn the heat to 180 degrees Celsius.
+Bake the muffins for 20 minutes or until a toothpick inserted in the centre comes out clean

 - You can use self-raising flour instead of cake wheat flour

-- The butter can also be replaced with oil
+- The buttermilk can be replaced with milk